Bradley Cooper finally addresses romance rumours with A Star Is Born co-star Lady Gaga

-Bradley Cooper has finally set the record straight on those Lady Gaga.
+Bradley Cooper has finally set the record straight on those Lady Gaga rumours.

 The Hollywood actors starred as on-screen lovers in the hit 2018 film A Star Is Born, and their undeniable chemistry sparked rumours of romance – despite the fact that Bradley was in a relationship with model Irina Shayk at the time.